lrgresearch/gpaw-tools/README.md

 4. And, the main solver script `gpawsolver.py` which can be run in PW or LCAO mode.
 It can do strain minimization, can use several different XCs, can do spin-polarized calculations, can calculate, draw and save tidily DOS and band structures, can calculate and save all-electron densities and can calculate optical properties in a very simple and organized way.

 ## Usage
+### Installation
-When you download `gpaw-tools` from GitHub and extract it to a folder you will have a folder structure as:
+When you download `gpaw-tools-main` from GitHub and extract it to a folder you will have a folder structure as:

 ```
-gpaw-tools/
+gpaw-tools-main/
 └── benchmarks/
 │   └── simple_benchmark_2021.py
 ├── optimizations/